kantu-lang/kantu/docs/getting_started/overview.md

 };
 ```

-This is file corresponding to the package.
+This is file corresponding to the `pack` module (i.e., the package).
 If you want any items to be accessible to
 consumers of this package, you need to
 mark them as _publicly visible_